theomessin/jetbridge/README.md

 Jetbridge is a simple WebAssembly (WASM) module that allows out-of-process SimConnect modules to act as if they were in-process ones.
-Specifically, the current development version allows for external modules to dispatch `execute_calculator_code` calls which can be used to read/write `L:` simvars, or even dispatch `H:` events.
+Specifically, the current development version allows for external modules to dispatch `execute_calculator_code` calls which can be used to write `L:` simvars, or even dispatch `H:` events.
+Reading the value of local named variables using `get_named_variable` is also supported.

 #### How does this even work?